 Class B objects which may be exported subject to a permit include:

 - objects of Aboriginal and Torres Strait Islander heritage not covered under Class A

 - objects of applied science or technology

 - numismatic objects and medals not covered under Class A

 - philatelic objects

 - objects of historical significance not covered under Class A.

-The department continues to work closely with the Australian Federal Police and Australian Customs Service to ensure the enforcement of, and compliance with, the Act.
-Enquiries were undertaken in respect of a wide range of objects being exported and imported including heritage machinery, fossils and antiquities.
-The department also assisted members of the public and businesses with enquiries about export permit requirements.
+The department continued to work closely with the Australian Federal Police and Australian Customs Service to ensure the enforcement of, and compliance with, the Act.
+The department responded to 80 enquiries on a diverse range of objects being exported and imported including heritage machinery, fossils and antiquities.

 The National Cultural Heritage Account was established under section 25 of the Protection of Movable Cultural Heritage Amendment Act 1999 and in accordance with the regulatory requirements of the Commonwealth Financial Management and Accountability Act 1997.
 Its purpose is to facilitate the acquisition of Australian protected objects for display or safekeeping.

-Funding of $500 000 was allocated at Additional Estimates in 2005–06 to maintain the National Cultural Heritage Account at $0.5 million.
+Funding of $500,000 was allocated at Additional Estimates in 2006—07 to maintain the National Cultural Heritage Account.